-There are various odds and sods in Google Chrome which are exempt from inclusion in the fully open-source development version Chromium.
-Integrated flash is one and Chromes new native PDF reader is another.
-The reasons for this are, as Linux users you can probably guess, down to licensing issues.
+chromium_iconThere are various odds and sods in Google Chrome which are exempt from inclusion in the fully open-source development version Chromium.

 If you desperately want to use it there is, what we like to call, a hack around, courtesy of an awesome dude going by the moniker of f.Zweig*

-How to use Google Chromes’ Native PDF reader in Chromium
+How to use Google Chrome’s Native PDF reader in Chromium

 1. Download the latest Google Chrome dev build (yes Google Chrome) choosing to save it.